DUC2026-PGB-TechNovaSolutions/CRM_bot/README.md

-# 🤖 BHK88 Gaming Platform - Deposit, Withdrawal & CRM Bot
+# 🤖 shopper bot  Platform - Deposit, Withdrawal & CRM Bot

-Welcome to the **BHK88 Gaming Platform Telegram Bot** repository.
+Welcome to the **shopper bot Platform Telegram Bot** repository.
 This bot is developed as an automated solution to streamline customer registration, manage player wallets, track referral bonuses, and secure deposit/withdrawal transaction verifications.

 Players interact with the bot directly via Telegram, while platform administrators receive and approve transaction requests in real time from a dedicated admin chat.